robby-robby/hey.py/README.md

 - `-h`, `--help`: Show the help message and exit
 - `--no_editor`: Do not open the editor
 - `--reset`: Reset the convo and config
-- `--qk`: Quick and dirty mode, one-liner from CLI, no editor, does not save prompts, uses GPT-3.5 for speed and cost
+- `--qk`: GPT3.5 Quick mode, one-liner from CLI, no editor, does not save prompts, best for speed and cost
-- `--qk4`: GPT4 quick and dirty mode, one-liner from CLI, no editor, does not save prompts
+- `--qk4`: GPT4 quick mode, one-liner from CLI, no editor, does not save prompts
 - `--get_model`: Get the current model
 - `--delete_convo DELETE_CONVO`: Delete prompt convo
 - `--archive`: Move all convos to archive